Tips & Guides

 Before you can fix a large PDF, it helps to understand what is actually making it big.
 Most people assume it is the number of pages, but page count has very little to do with file size.
 The real culprits are almost always one of three things: high-resolution embedded images, embedded fonts, and uncompressed content streams.

 Embedded fonts are the second common cause.
-When a PDF embeds an entire font file — including every glyph the font contains — rather than just the characters used in the document, the file size grows significantly.
+When a PDF embeds an entire font file — including every glyph it contains — rather than just the characters used in the document, the file size grows considerably.
 Some fonts are several megabytes on their own.

 What “Losing Quality” Actually Means

-When people say they do not want to lose quality, they usually mean two things: they do not want the text to look blurry or pixelated, and they do not want images to look noticeably worse.
-These are very achievable goals.
+When people say they do not want to lose quality, they usually mean two things: they do not want text to look blurry, and they do not want images to look noticeably worse.
+Both are achievable goals.

-Text in a PDF is stored as vector data — it scales perfectly at any size and compression does not affect it at all.
+Text in a PDF is stored as vector data — it scales perfectly at any size and compression has no effect on it whatsoever.
 You cannot accidentally blur text by compressing a PDF.
-What compression does affect is raster images (photographs, screenshots, scanned pages).
-The question is not whether to compress images, but how much.
+What compression affects is raster images (photographs, screenshots, scanned pages).
+The question is not whether to compress images, but by how much.

-For screen viewing and email, 96–150 DPI is more than enough and looks perfectly sharp on any monitor.
-For printing at home or at an office, 150–200 DPI is sufficient.
-Only professional print production needs 300 DPI.
-Most PDFs are over-compressed in the wrong direction — too high a resolution for the use case — which is exactly why compression can often cut file size by 70–80% with no visible quality difference on screen.
+For screen viewing and email, 96–150 DPI looks perfectly sharp on any modern monitor.
+For home or office printing, 150–200 DPI is sufficient.
+Only professional print production genuinely needs 300 DPI.
+Most PDFs are exported at print resolution even when they will only ever be read on screen — which is exactly why compression can often cut file size by 70–80% with no visible difference.

 The Fastest Method: Use an Online PDF Compressor